richard512/wine/README.md

 # wine

-This repo contains data describing wineries and related info for the livermore area and beyond
+This repo contains data describing wineries and related info for the livermore, dublin, pleasanton area and beyond

 ## Example wineries